MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 Since density functions represent an average over different preparations, and since averages are linear, such functions must in general must also be linear.

-A linear function from density operators to density operators is called a *quantum process*.
+A linear function that maps a density operator to another density operator is called a *quantum process*.

 > [!TIP]
-> Quantum processes that can be realized in practice have a few other conditions as well as linearity, known as complete positivity and trace preservingness.
-A process that is both completely positive and trace preserving (CPTP) is a *quantum channel*.
+> In addition to linearity, quantum processes that can be realized in practice fulfill the condition of being completely positive and trace preserving (CPTP) maps.
+A linear map that is both completely positive and trace preserving is known as a *quantum channel*.

 There are different ways to represent quantum processes, but the most common method when working with noise models for open quantum systems is to use *superoperators*.
 Just as operators are linear functions from vectors to vectors, superoperators are linear functions from operators to operators, and can be written using matrices.